Harneet9602/Mental-Health-Classification/README.md

 * An in-depth analysis of the champion model is conducted, including a **Confusion Matrix** to visualize its errors and an extraction of the **Top Predictive Keywords** to understand its decision-making process.
 * The final trained model is saved to a file for future use.
 * The learning curves of the deep learning models are visualized to show their training progress.

-This structured approach ensures a thorough and scientific investigation, leading to a robust and well-understood final classification model.